The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 This can go too far, however, which is why this advice is so important: “Don’t self-reject.”
 If you worry too much about whether a piece will fit and do not send it in, then you might miss a good opportunity–and the publisher might miss seeing a piece they would have loved, a piece that might have stretched or changed their vision for the magazine or anthology.

 Sometimes you’ll see a call that sounds perfect for your piece.
-You have a story about evil rats and are wondering who will love it, and along comes a horror anthology call for rodent stories.
+You have a story about a creepy boarding school and are wondering who will love it, and along comes a horror anthology call for Dark Academia.
 Send it in!

 How much do you want to be paid for your writing?